 This article was created in response to a support issue logged with K2.
 The content may include typographical errors and may be revised at any time without notice This article is not considered official documentation for K2 software and is provided “as is” with no warranties.

-It will send three emails.
+So if the SmartObject contains three rows, it will send three emails.
 However, instead of just a single item in each email it returns all items of the collection concatenated for all three emails/iterations.
-This behavior is incorrect.
+This behavior is not expected.

 1. The referenced record ID must begin with 1.

-Another workaround exists (when ID does not begin with 1 or is sequential), but will also have the requirements below:
+Another workaround exists, but will also have the requirements below:

 1. There must be a unique field to identify the item within a delimited list, this can be an ID field or another unique field.